ufo-kit/concert/docs/user/topics/control.rst

 you are setting a parameter the function will stop and a cancelling action will be called, like stopping a motor, so that you don't accidentaly crush your devices.
-However, please be aware that this is up to device implementation, so you shuld check if the device you are using is safe in this manner.
+However, please be aware that this is up to device implementation, so you should check if the device you are using is safe in this manner.

 Parameter objects are not only used to communicate with a device but also carry meta data information about the parameter.
-The most important ones are :attr:`Parameter.name`, :attr:`Parameter.unit` and the doc string describing the parameter.
+The most important ones are :attr:`Parameter.name`, :attr:`Quantity.unit` (in case of a parameter having a physical unit, like motor's position) and the doc string describing the parameter.
 Moreover, parameters can be queried for access rights using :attr:`Parameter.writable`.

 To get all parameters of an object, you can iterate over the device itself ::

     for param in motor:
         print("{0} => {1}".format(param.unit if hasattr(param,'unit') else None, param.name))

 Saving state
 ------------